Oil refinery: History

 At one point, the refinery in Ras Tanura, Saudi Arabia owned by Saudi Aramco was claimed to be the largest oil refinery in the world.
 For most of the 20th century, the largest refinery was the Abadan Refinery in Iran.
 This refinery suffered extensive damage during the Iran–Iraq War.
-Since 25 December 2008, the world's largest refinery complex is the Jamnagar Refinery Complex, consisting of two refineries side by side operated by Reliance Industries Limited in Jamnagar, India with a combined production capacity of 1240000 oilbbl/d, and SK Energy's Ulsan in South Korea with 840000 oilbbl/d.
-PDVSA's Paraguaná Refinery Complex in Paraguaná Peninsula, Venezuela, with a theoretical refining capacity of 940000 oilbbl/d could be into the second place, but its effective run rates have been dramatically lower and publicly unaccounted, after Chavismo nationalized Venezuelan oil production, significantly decreasing its productivity.
+Since 25 December 2008, the world's largest refinery complex is the Jamnagar Refinery Complex, consisting of two refineries side by side operated by Reliance Industries Limited in Jamnagar, India with a combined production capacity of 1240000 oilbbl/d.

 Prior to World War II in the early 1940s, most petroleum refineries in the United States consisted simply of crude oil distillation units (often referred to as atmospheric crude oil distillation units).
 Some refineries also had vacuum distillation units as well as thermal cracking units such as visbreakers (viscosity breakers, units to lower the viscosity of the oil).
 All of the many other refining processes discussed below were developed during the war or within a few years after the war.
 They became commercially available within 5 to 10 years after the war ended and the worldwide petroleum industry experienced very rapid growth.
 The driving force for that growth in technology and in the number and size of refineries worldwide was the growing demand for automotive gasoline and aircraft fuel.

 In the United States, for various complex economic and political reasons, the construction of new refineries came to a virtual stop in about the 1980s.
 However, many of the existing refineries in the United States have revamped many of their units and/or constructed add-on units in order to: increase their crude oil processing capacity, increase the octane rating of their product gasoline, lower the sulfur content of their diesel fuel and home heating fuels to comply with environmental regulations and comply with environmental air pollution and water pollution requirements.